Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 instantiated offering ``read`` and ``write`` functions to access the IP's address space and named accessors to any interrupts or GPIO pins connected to the IP.
 Hierarchies likewise will be instances of ``DefaultHierarchy`` offering access to any sub hierarchies or contained IP.
-The top-level ``DefaultOverlay`` also acts just like any other IP.
+The top-level ``Overlay`` also acts just like any other IP.

 Customising Drivers